prateek041/me/writings/tech/linux-networking/OSI-model.md

 ---
 title: "OSI Model"
 description: "Understanding the What, Why and How of different layers of the OSI model."
-date: 11 November, 2024
+date: November 11, 2024
 ---

 ## What is OSI Model

 OSI stands of **Open Systems Interconnection**, is a conceptual model that helps people understand how different systems can communicate with each other.
-It introduces various concepts like *multiple layers*, *separation of concerns* etc. so that it is easier to understand how a device, which is connected to the internet is sending and receiving information.
+It introduces various concepts like _multiple layers_, _separation of
+concerns_ etc. so that it is easier to understand how a device, which is connected to the internet is sending and receiving information.

 The actual implementation of the networking stack follows something like